3 Day Test

-3 Day Test is a 2012 American comedy film directed and written by Corbin Bernsen and starring George Newbern, Megyn Price, and Bernsen.
+3 Day Test, also known as 3 Day Christmas, is a 2012 American comedy film directed and written by Corbin Bernsen and starring George Newbern, Megyn Price, and Bernsen.
 The film was released on November 6, 2012.
-The film was retitled in several overseas territories as Home & Alone For Christmas.
+The film was released in the UK as Home & Alone For Christmas.

 Premise

 Family father Martin Taylor is out of touch with the members of his family.
 To better reconnect with them, he comes up with a plan that includes no use of technology, no electricity, and cut off from the outside.
 Not the winter vacation they were expecting, now the Taylors have to work together to show Dad they can endure his "3 Day Test".